lemonfreshman/lrthw_exercises/chapter_1/Readme.md

 Make your script print only one of the lines

->I put =begin at the top of the lines and insert
+>I commented out all of the lines except one with the hash symbol.
-=end on the line before the last line, leaving only the last line to be printed.